Jazys/instagen/docs/supabase-auth-explained.md

 ### Middleware Flow:

-1. Checks if the requested path should skip middleware (API routes, static files)
+1. Checks if the requested path should skip middleware using a single, efficient function
 2. Creates a Supabase client using `createMiddlewareClient`
-3. Retrieves and refreshes the user's session if possible
+3. Retrieves the user's session directly using destructuring for cleaner code
 4. Enforces route protection based on session presence and requested path
-5. Handles error states gracefully to prevent site breakage
+5. Handles error states gracefully without excessive logging

 ## 3. API Route Protection (`src/lib/api-middleware.ts`)

-Higher-order function that wraps API route handlers to enforce authentication for API endpoints.
+Higher-order function that wraps API route handlers to enforce authentication for API endpoints, with enhanced token retrieval.

 ### Usage Pattern: